 Instead, look for alcohol-free toners, calming toners, or toning lotions under clean beauty.
-There’s a lot of them actually and these types of toners are what works best not just for sensitive skin types, but are mostly great for all the other skin types too.
+There are a lot of them actually and these types of toners are what work best not just for sensitive skin types, but are mostly great for all the other skin types too.

 If you have acne-prone skin, look for toners containing salicylic and /or glycolic.
 These are mild but powerful cleansing agents for your breakouts as opposed to using just benzoyl peroxide.

 Those with acne-prone skin can benefit so much more from toners than what is believed to be the norm.
 You’ll be helping your troubled skin by balancing your pH levels and deep cleaning your pores to reduce the risk of acne.

 Normal and combination skin types can get away with all types of toners in reality.
 But if we’re talking about the best and safest, go for what’s good for sensitive skin.
 Try to avoid alcohol ingredients as best you can, because toner is still a toner, even without alcohol.

 Alcohol-free acid toners are great at rebalancing and tightening your skin without going extreme.
 Look for hyaluronic acid toners and other hydrating toners to get a 50/50 for your skin.

 Do I Need a Toner?

 Now, it’s down to this.
 With all the great things toners can offer, are they really necessary?
 They’re not, actually!
 Toners are great follow-ups or complementary products for your cleansing routine if your skin seems to be lacking something that your usual products aren’t fixing.